michaelalex94536/MISC/README.md

 ##### Shows how to generate random numbers from the STM32F407G-Discovery hardware random number generator without using HAL.

 ### F407_RNG_LEDBlink_NoHAL
-##### Here we generate random numbers as in the previous project usin the STM32F407G- DISCO board, but this time we use those numbers to blink the orange LED on and off with random on and off times.
-The LED "on" time and LED "off" time use two different random numbers.
+##### Here we generate random numbers as in the previous project using the STM32F407G-DISCO board, but this time we use those numbers to blink the orange and blue LEDs on and off with random on and off times.
+The LEDs"on" times and LEDs "off" times use different random numbers.
+The resulrs aren't great, as you can see.
+We'll use RTOS to fix this in a future project.